DanielG/travis-run/README.md

               Stage of the image build to run, (one  of:  base,  script,  lan‐ guage, project)

+       --docker-no-pull
+              Build all docker containers from scratch, don't try to pull them from the docker hub.

    clean:
               Stop running build VM, and clean any backend specific state kept in the project directory.

    matrix:
               Print  the  build  matrix.
 The number in the first column is the BUILD_ID.
 The part after the ':' is the BUILD_CONFIG, note  that this is whitespace sensitive.